NotALabRat/Smart-Shelf-using-AIoT/README.md

 m-matchbox
 s-soap
-the number represents the count.
+the numbers 7,3 etc. represents the count.